Robotechnic/diagraph/src/internals.typ

 /// Return
 /// - the label content depending on the overwrite method.
 /// - a boolean indicating if the label was overwritten.
-#let label-overwrite(math-mode, label-type, label, overwrite-method, font-name, font-size, math-mode-name) = {
+#let label-overwrite(math-mode, label-type, label, overwrite-method, font-name, font-size, math-mode-name, html-mode-name) = {
   let name = label.at("name")
   if type(overwrite-method) == dictionary and name in overwrite-method {
     return (overwrite-method.at(name), true)